NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-we-don-t-understand.md

 name: Things We Don't Understand
 about: This is for adding issues that you don't understand
 title: ''
-labels: Things I don't understand
+labels: Things we don't understand
 assignees: Sarahsparxx

 ---